The Tahoe-LAFS CLI commands¶

 If a name to be output contains control characters or characters that cannot be represented in the encoding used on your terminal, it will be quoted.
 The quoting scheme used is similar to POSIX shell quoting: in a “double-quoted” string, backslashes introduce escape sequences (like those in Python strings), but in a ‘single-quoted’ string all characters stand for themselves.
 This quoting is only used for output, on all operating systems.
 Your shell interprets any quoting or escapes used on the command line.

-creates a new directory and populates it with files that will allow the
+command.
+It creates a new directory and populates it with files that

-tahoe start” command to use it later on.
-This command creates nodes that
+tahoe start” and related commands to use it later

-have client functionality (upload/download files), web API services
+(upload/download files), web API services (controlled by the

 --no-storage is specified).